tankmek/shc-nginx-lb/README.md

 # shc-nginx-loadbalancer

-Reverse TLS proxy designed for use in front of a splunk search head cluster.
+TLS load balancer designed for use in front of a Splunk Search Head Cluster (SHC).
 Uses HSTS and the ip_hash load balancing discipline.

 ## Prerequisites